jfehrle/coq/doc/sphinx/language/core/records.rst

    where the :n:`@arg`\s are the parameters of the inductive type.
 If :n:`@` is specified, all implicit arguments must be provided.

-   Since the projected object is part of the notation, it is always considered an explicit argument of :token:`qualid`, even if it is formally declared as implicit (see :ref:`ImplicitArguments`).
+   In projection form, since the projected object is part of the notation, it is always considered an explicit argument of :token:`qualid`, even if it is formally declared as implicit (see :ref:`ImplicitArguments`).